-Erdogan under pressure as Turkey heads to polls after divisive election campaign
+Polls close in Turkey elections that could end Erdogan’s 20 years in power

 When reminded that the Taliban of Afghanistan had endorsed Mr Erdogan he replied: “The Taliban are Muslims.
 We are Muslims.”

+“I accept Kilicdaroglu as a fellow citizen, but I would not vote for him,” he said.

 But the country’s faltering economy threatens the steadfast support conservative Turks have for years given Mr Erdogan.
+In a bid to secure support from citizens hit hard by inflation, the president has increased wages and pensions and subsidized electricity and gas bills, while showcasing Turkey's homegrown defense and infrastructure projects.
+However, his government's slow response to a devastating earthquake in southeast Turkey that killed 50,000 people added to voters' dismay.

-On a side street in Fatih, upbeat CHP organisers were amassing meals to hand their volunteers observing polling stations throughout the district.
+On a side street in Fatih, upbeat CHP organisers were amassing meals to hand their volunteers throughout the district.

-“Before there were certain neighbourhoods that we couldn’t go to campaign,” said Cigdem Gulduval, a local opposition party official.”
+“Before there were certain neighbourhoods that we couldn’t go to campaign,” said Cigdem Gulduval, a local opposition party official.

 “Now they’re more receptive.
 They’re all paying high prices at the same butchers as we are.
 They’re all paying the same gas bills.
 They’ll have to wait three or four months to get an appointment at the doctors.”